-Within the framework of this project we make an effort to combine different techniques with the aim of integrating them into one versatile, user-friendly and state-of-the-art software system.
+Within the framework of this project we make an effort to combine different techniques with the aim of integrating them into versatile, user-friendly and state-of-the-art software systems.
 It involves developing new methods as well as enhancing some of the existing techniques.
-In addition to the mathematical aspect of the algorithms considerable effort is devoted to the computer science aspects arising from the requirements for the new generation of CAD systems.
+Considerable effort is devoted to the computer science aspects arising from the requirements for the new generation of CAD systems.